Nick Ahmed Player Props: Diamondbacks vs. Phillies

 - Ahmed is batting .221 with five doubles, two home runs and five walks.

-- In 36 games played this season, he has homered in only two of them.
+- He has hit a home run in two of 36 games played this year, and in 1.8% of his plate appearances.

-- Ahmed has an RBI in nine of 36 games this year, with multiple RBI in three of them.
+- In 25.0% of his games this season, Ahmed has tallied at least one RBI.
+In three of those games (8.3%) he recorded two or more RBI.

-- He has scored at least one run nine times this season (25.0%), including one multi-run game.
+- He has scored at least once nine times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.